amitf1/amitf1.github.io/_posts/2020-08-02-Time-Series-Anomaly-Detection.md

 For deployment I found the learning rate of 3e-4 was stable enough and achieves good results.
 ### Censored findings
 Results were improved significantly, as MAPE is around 7%.
-The model was able to generalize well, even when training predicting on different location then the training location, achieves better results then the original model.
+The model was able to generalize well, even when predicting on different location then the training location, achieves better results then the original model.
 The model can handle a gap between training and prediction.

+The following visualisations, shows full day predictions against the ground truth and an upper and lower bounds which are thresholds corresponding to the predicted values, which values beyond them will be considered as anomalies.
+**The y values represent the values of of the sensors measurements** **The X values are the samples during the day**

 #### Predicted values against Ground Truth
-The blue plot is the predicted values, the red one is the ground truth.
+The blue plot is the predicted values, the red one is the ground truth, in green are the boundaries described above.
 We can see how close are the predicted values to the actual values.
 <img src="{{ site.url }}{{ site.baseurl }}/images/time-series/pred_org.png" alt="Prediction">